 Laser Therapy

-Laser therapy uses fractional CO2 or erbium lasers to gently heat and resurface vaginal tissues, encouraging collagen growth and improving elasticity.
+Laser therapy utilizes fractional CO2 or erbium lasers to gently heat and resurface vaginal tissues, thereby encouraging collagen growth and enhancing elasticity.
 While more commonly used for vaginal dryness and laxity, laser therapy can also benefit women with mild stress incontinence.
 It’s typically performed in a clinical setting with little to no downtime, although a series of treatments may be required for optimal results.

 Radiofrequency (RF) Treatments

 RF devices, such as ThermiVa, deliver controlled thermal energy to the vaginal tissue and external genital area.
-This stimulates collagen and elastin production, promoting tissue firmness and tightening.
+This stimulates the production of collagen and elastin, promoting tissue firmness and tightening.
 RF therapy is especially effective for women experiencing both vaginal laxity and mild urinary leakage, and can also improve sexual function.

 Electrical Muscle Stimulation (EMS)